Generic Name: simeprevir (sim E pre vir)

 What is Olysio?

 Olysio (simeprevir) is an antiviral medication that prevents certain virus cells from multiplying in your body.
-Olysio is used in combination with peginterferon alfa (Pegasys, PegIntron) and ribavirin (Copegus, Rebetol, Ribasphere, RibaTab) to treat hepatitis C in adults.
+Olysio is used in combination with peginterferon alfa (Pegasys, PegIntron) and ribavirin (Copegus, Rebetol, Ribasphere, RibaTab), or with sofosbuvir (Sovaldi)to treat hepatitis C in adults.

 Read the medication guide or patient instructions provided with each medication in your combination therapy.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with hepatitis C should remain under the care of a doctor.